SonyaMoisset/MOOC-DESIGN-Web-Design-for-Everybody-Specialization/course1.md

 ####Week 1
 #####Week One
+This week we will uncover the "mystery" behind the Internet.
+What happens when you type a URL into your browser so that a webpage magically appears?
+What is HTML5 and what happened to HTML 1 - 4?
+We will also cover some practical concepts that you need to master before you begin coding your own pages.

 - Welcome
 - History and Evolution
 - How It Works
 - Tools and Tips
 - Review
 - Quiz: Week One - HTML/Web basics

+####Week 2
+#####Week Two
+This week you will need to take a deep breath and jump into coding.
+I will cover a large number of HTML tags, but it is important that you do more than just listen to these video and read the text book material.
+You need to practice (and fail!) in order to learn.
+Believe it or not, once you master the basic idea of using tags and attributes you will know everything you need to use any HTML5 tag.
+The page may not look the way you want it to look yet, but you will be able to use text, links, images, tables, and even music and videos!
+If you want to refer to a textbook this week for reinforcement of concepts, we will be covering Chapters 7 (again), 9, 10, 11, 13, 16, and 18.
+Some of the quiz questions may come from the reading!!

+- The Document Object Model (DOM)
+- HTML5 Elements - Tags, Syntax, Semantics, and Templates
+- Images
+- Hyperlinks
+- Multimedia -- LECTURES: Multimedia
+- Tables -- LECTURES: Tables
+- Review -- LECTURES: Useful Tags
+- Quiz: Tags!